YANMAR Supports the Modernization of Tuna Fishing in Vietnam

 Yanmar Co., Ltd.

 Exports from Vietnamese fisheries represent a significant share of the world market, and constitute a major industry for the country.
-Over 90,000 fishing boats operate in Vietnam, but almost all are made of wood, and have lower levels of fuel efficiency and speed, along with a considerable impact on the environment.
+Over 90,000 fishing boats operate in Vietnam, but almost all are made of wood with lower levels of fuel efficiency and speed, along with other factors that have a considerable impact on the environment.

-Recognizing these problems, Yanmar will begin offering its unique solutions to Vietnam this summer.
-With sustainable fishing methods such as hand line fishing in mind, Yanmar will propose programs and run tests that will increase tuna fishermen’s profitability, make fishing boats more energy efficient, and maintain the freshness and quality of the fish caught.
+In recognition of these issues, YANMAR will begin offering its unique solutions to Vietnam this summer.
+The company will run programs and tests to increase the use of sustainable fishing methods, increase tuna fishermen’s profitability, make fishing boats more energy efficient and maintain the freshness and quality of the fish caught.

 Note: Information contained in News Releases is valid at the time of publication and may differ from the most recently available information.